Michael Moore

-Early life
+Early life and education

-Michael Francis Moore was born outside Flint, Michigan, and raised in Davison by parents Helene Veronica (née Wall) (1921–2002), a secretary, and Francis Richard "Frank" Moore, (1921–2014) an automotive assembly-line worker.
-At that time, the city of Flint was home to many General Motors factories, where his parents and grandfather worked.
+Michael Francis Moore (born April 23, 1954) in Flint, Michigan, and grew up in the nearby suburb of Davison, where he was raised by parents Veronica (née Wall), and Francis Richard "Frank" Moore, an automotive assembly-line worker.
+At that time, Flint was home to many General Motors factories, where his parents and grandfather worked.
 His uncle LaVerne was one of the founders of the United Automobile Workers labor union and participated in the Flint sit-down strike.

 Moore was brought up in a traditional Catholic home, and has Irish, and smaller amounts of Scottish and English, ancestry.
 Some of his ancestors were Quakers.

-He attended parochial St. John's Elementary School for primary school and later attended St. Paul's Seminary in Saginaw, Michigan, for a year.
-He then attended Davison High School, where he was active in both drama and debate, graduating in 1972.
-As a member of the Boy Scouts of America, he achieved the rank of Eagle Scout.
+Moore attended the parochial St. John's Elementary School, in John the Evangelist Parish, for primary school, and later attended St. Paul's Seminary in Saginaw, Michigan, for a year.

+He then attended Davison High School, where he was active in both drama and debate.
 At the age of 18, he was elected to the Davison school board.
 At the time he was the youngest person elected to office in the U.S., as the minimum age to hold public office had just been lowered to 18.

+Moore attended the University of Michigan–Flint but dropped out during his second year.

 Career

-Journalism
+1977–1986: Journalism

-Moore dropped out of the University of Michigan–Flint following his first year of school (where he wrote for the student newspaper The Michigan Times).
-At 22 he founded the alternative weekly magazine The Flint Voice, which soon changed its name to The Michigan Voice as it expanded to cover the entire state.
-Popstar Harry Chapin is credited with being the reason the magazine was able to start by performing benefit concerts and donating the money to Moore.
-Moore crept backstage after a concert to Chapin's dressing room and convinced him to do a concert and give the money to him.
+At age 22, Moore founded the alternative newspaper Free to Be..., later renamed The Flint Voice (Burton, Michigan 1977–1982), later renamed to The Michigan Voice (Burton, Michigan 1983–1986) as it expanded to cover the entire state.

+Singer-songwriter Harry Chapin is credited with being the primary benefactor in bringing about the bi-weekly newspaper's launch, by performing benefit concerts and donating the money to Moore.
+Moore crept backstage after a concert to Chapin's dressing room and convinced him to do a benefit concert.
 Chapin subsequently did a concert in Flint every year.

-In 1986, when Moore became the editor of Mother Jones, a liberal political magazine, The Michigan Voice was shut down by the investors and he moved to California.
+In April 1986, The Michigan Voice published its final issue as Moore moved to San Francisco.